The Most Comprehensive Data Protection Solution

 - Machine Learning and the Myth of the Silver Bullet

 - Machine Learning is Shifting the Power Back to the Infosec Community

 - How to Quantify and Prioritize Security Risks

 The largest not-for-profit professional body, ISC2 provides education and certification opportunities for infosecurity professionals.
 Recognized for Gold Standard certifications and world-class educational programs, ISC2 is a valuable source for the most up-to-date information impacting professionals in this ever-changing field.

 Three resources we like from ISC2:

-The Unified Compliance Framework is a resource used by organizations and GRC vendors to manage conflicting and overlapping compliance requirements across IT regulations.
+The Unified Compliance Framework has been developing tools to support IT best practices since 1992.
 It's the only industry-vetted compliance database, offering a plethora of useful resources to aid CISOs and other security professionals in adequately managing requirements and maintaining compliance for their respective organizations.

 Three resources we like from Unified Compliance Framework: